mattermost/docs/source/help/apps/desktop-changelog.md

  - Fixed the Mattermost icon for desktop notifications in Windows 10
  - Fixed an issue where the maximized state of the app window was lost in some cases
  - Fixed an issue where shortcuts didn't work when switching applications or tabs in some cases
- - Fixed a pixelated application icon in top left of the window
+ - Fixed an issue where application icon at the top left of the window was pixelated
  - Fixed an issue where the application kept focus after closing the app window

 #### OS X